Hitting the open road, twists and turns, breathless...

 Leisure Bike Rides

-Armstrong Woods: If you don't have bikes, you can rent them at the Pee Wee Golf Course at Drake and Hwy 116 in Guerneville, ride over the bridge, turn left and then right onto Armstrong Woods Road.
+Armstrong Woods: If you don't have bikes, you can rent them.
 A bicycle lane takes you to Armstrong Woods Road where you can ride through ancient redwood forest; bring a picnic and you can enjoy lunch in this beautiful setting before heading back.
 This entire route is virtually flat and totals six miles: two miles to the park, two miles in the park and two miles back.

 Forestville to Sebastopol: From Guerneville, ride about seven (?) miles east on River Road, turn right on Mirabel Road (Burke's Canoes is on the left), then one mile south to Forestville.
 Turn left.
 Here on Gravenstein Highway, you can pick up the paved West County Trail to Sebastopol.
 A gentle set of rolling hills will take you past organic farms and vineyards, a truly lovely pastoral area. (need to know where to pick up the trail, length).
 Variation: When the West County Trail ends at Analy High School in Sebastopol, add the Joe Rodota trail, which is a flat paved three mile ride through the Laguna de Santa Rosa.
 Turn left onto High School Road, right onto Occidental Road, right onto Fulton Road.
 Cross Highway 12 and then right onto Chico Road.
 The entrance to the trail is at Merced Avenue.
 The trail loops back to Petaluma Avenue in Sebastopol.
 Turn right, then veer left back to North Main Street.
 At the next light, go right to pick up the West County Trail.